level-down/internal/CoC_propsals/kailana.md

 Submit a written appeal no later than three days after a determination has been made on the consequence.
 Describe the incident and why you believe it does not violate the code of conduct or the otherwise extenuating circumstances surrounding the incident.

 ## Don't be afraid to report the positive
-Did someone make a positive contribution to the project or otherwise?
-Please tell us about their progress.
+Did you or someone you know make a positive contribution to the project or otherwise?
+Please tell us about it.
 We'd love to hear it.

 ## Acknowledgements
 [Write Speak Code] (https://www.writespeakcode.com/code-of-conduct/) and [Open Source Guide] (https://opensource.guide/code-of-conduct/) provided the inspiration for this code of conduct.